 The public's right to use California's waterways for navigation, fishing, and waterborne commerce is protected by the common law Public Trust Doctrine.
 Historically, the Public Trust Doctrine ensures the right of the public to use its waterways to engage in commerce, navigation, and fisheries.
-More recently, the Public Trust Doctrine was broadened by court decisions to include various forms of water-dependent recreation, and preservation of lands in their natural state in order to protect scenic and wildlife habitat values.
+More recently, the Public Trust Doctrine was broadened by court decisions to include various forms of water-related recreation, and preservation of lands in their natural state in order to protect scenic and wildlife habitat values.
 The Public Trust, as a common law doctrine, is not static but is continuously evolving to protect the public's needs and values inherent in the use of California's waterways.

-The dock and ramp are privately owned and maintained for the docking and mooring of boats.
+The two docks and ramp are privately owned and maintained for the docking and mooring of boats.
 Recreational boating is water-dependent and generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-However, the residence and deck are not associated with traditional Public Trust uses.
-The Commission has issued leases on a limited basis for existing non-water dependent uses that encroach onto sovereign lands where such encroachments do not significantly interfere with Public Trust needs and values.
-The bank protection will maintain and improve the integrity of the creek channel, which will help protect the Public Trust resources of the creek for recreational and navigational purposes by the public, at no cost to the public.
+However, the deck is not associated with traditional Public Trust uses.
+The Commission has issued leases on a limited basis for existing non-water dependent uses that encroach onto sovereign land where such encroachments do not significantly interfere with Public Trust needs and values.